sulcgroup/oxdna-viewer/README.md

 **Lemniscate**: The camera will make a figure-8 around its current focus point, creating a 360° view of the currently loaded configuration.

 ### Output Formats
 **Webm**: The preferred type for most modern video players, though note that older versions of PowerPoint do not play nice with it.
-For presentations either save a Gif or convert the Webm to a different format using other software.
+If this is an issue, either save a Gif or convert the Webm to a different format using other software.
 **Gif**: *DOES NOT WORK IN CHROME* Larger file size, but highly portable.
 **PNG/JPEG**: Will download a .zip file with every frame saved as a image of the specified type.
 Can be converted to video formats using other software such as ImageJ.